danube-messaging/danube_docs/docs/architecture/topics.md

 # Topic

 A topic is a unit of storage that organizes messages into a stream.
-As in other pub-sub systems, topics are named channels for transmitting messages from producers to consumers.
+As in other messaging systems, topics are named channels for transmitting messages from producers to consumers.
 Topic names are URLs that have a well-defined structure:

 ## /{namespace}/{topic_name}